Understanding the Value of a Technical Editor

 Other Articles on the Topic

-Please see the following links for two brief, well written articles on the value of technical editing by Jean Hollis Weber (Australia):
+Please see the following links for brief, well-written articles on the value of technical editing:

 - Who Needs a Technical Editor? http://www.jeanweber.com/newsite/?page_id=19